Jefta van Dinther

-In autumn 2011 Cullberg Ballet performed Jefta van Dinther’s The Way Things Go at Kulturhuset in Stockholm.
+In autumn 2011 Cullberg performed Jefta van Dinther’s The Way Things Go at Kulturhuset in Stockholm.
 The choreographed chain of causes and effects, which had its world première in 2009, was a great success in Sweden, and van Dinther was acclaimed for his inventive choreography.
-Next year, van Dinther will create a new piece specifically for Cullberg Ballet, this time for large venues, featuring ten of the Cullberg Ballet dancers.
+Next year, van Dinther will create a new piece specifically for Cullberg, this time for large venues, featuring ten of the Cullberg dancers.

 In his new performance, van Dinther seeks to disorient and challenge the viewer by combining choreography, light and sound – an amalgam that rushes towards the spectator at full speed.